Cancer Research UK logo.

 Read more about the research into e-cigarettes so far and what we still need to find out.

-Smoking causes at least 16 different types of cancer so stopping smoking completely is the best thing you can do for your health.
-E-cigarettes can help people stop smoking and are an effective stop smoking tool.
-There’s no safe level of smoking, so it is important to stop tobacco-use completely.
+Smoking causes at least 16 different types of cancer and there’s no safe level of smoking.
+Stopping completely is the best thing you can do for your health and to reduce your cancer risk.
+Vaping can help people stop smoking and is less harmful.
+The NHS has more information on using vapes to stop smoking.

 Find out more about the tools and support available to help you stop smoking.